-To wear glasses or not wear glasses while using camera?
+To wear glasses or not wear glasses while using a camera?
 My recommendation – try both and see what seems more comfortable to you.

-Photographers who leave their glasses on while using camera say that it feels more natural.
+Photographers who leave their glasses on while using a camera say that it feels more natural.
 They have adjusted the camera diopters while wearing their glasses.
 These photographers can easily switch from looking into the viewfinder to looking around.
 No need to fiddle with the glasses.

 Photographers who prefer to take their glasses off say that removing the glasses lets them see the whole frame easily.
 The glass tends to distance them from the viewfinder image and sometimes hides a part of the image.
 Removing the glasses also places their eyes closer to the rubber viewfinder cup and avoids stray light from distracting them.
 These photographers have obviously adjusted their cameras with their glasses off.

 … and then there is the cute little girl whom I used to know many years back.
 She has shifted to contact lenses and uses the camera with them on.
 No more playing around with glasses (on and off) and she can see the complete viewfinder with ease.